 THE ASSYRIAN TRADE ROAD

 In Seljuk times, there was a vast commercial fair called the "Yabanlu Pazari" (Bazaar of the Foreigners) that was held forty days a year at a place still called Pazarören near Kayseri.
 It is referred to by Mevlana in his Mesnevi.
 All the caravan routes converged at this point, not far from the site of a Bronze-age trading post.
-This fair's origins are thought to go back as far as the 2nd Millennium BC, when Kultepe, known in ancient times as Kanesh-Karum, was one of the earliest Hittite commercial cities.
-Dating from 2000 BC, Kultepe was also one of the world's first cities to be open to free trade.
+This fair's origins are thought to go back as far as the 2nd Millennium BC, when Kultepe, known in ancient times as Kanesh-Karum, was an important early Hittite commercial cities.
+Dating from 2000 BC, Kultepe near Kayseri was also one of the world's first cities to be open to free trade.
 Kültepe became an important Assyrian merchant stop, carrying goods up from Mesopotamia.

 THE PERSIAN ROYAL ROAD

 A third important road through Anatolia was established in the 5th century BC by the Persian King Darius I of the Achaemenid Empire: The "Royal Road".
 This road was built to facilitate communication through his large empire, and his couriers ("pirradazis") could travel its 1,677 miles (2,699 km) in only seven days.
 This road effectively connected the Persian cities of Persepolis and Susa with the Aegean city of Sardis in Turkey.
-The famous Greek historian Herodotus of Hallicarnassus (5th BC) wrote: "there is nothing in the world that travels faster than these Persian couriers -neither snow, nor rain, nor heat, nor darkness of night prevents these couriers from completing their designated stages with utmost speed.".
+The famous Greek historian Herodotus of Halicarnassus (5th BC) wrote: "There is nothing in the world that travels faster than these Persian couriers - neither snow, nor rain, nor heat, nor darkness of night prevents these couriers from completing their designated stages with utmost speed.".
 The writings of Herodotus have allowed scholars to reconstruct the road (Histories 5.52-53).
-The western end started in Sardis (in the western Turkish province of Manisa), traveled east through Turkey to the old Assyrian capital of Nineveh (present-day Mosul, Iraq) and then south to Babylon (present-day Baghdad, Iraq).
-From there, it is believed that it split in two routes, one northwest towards China and the other east to Susa.
-This connecting road made Sardis one of the richest cities in the world at that time.
-Sardis was the capital of the ancient kingdom of Lydia, and one of the most important cities of the Persian Empire and later a seat of a proconsul of the Roman Empire.
-It was also was the site of one of the Seven Churches of Asia, and is mentioned in the Bible's Book of Revelations.
-Sardis was a political and military base, but it was also important as the the last stop on the Royal Road.
-The city was also known for its industrial arts, notably the manufacture and dyeing of woolen stuffs and carpets.
+The western end originated in Sardis (in the western Turkish province of Manisa), passed east through Turkey to the old Assyrian capital of Nineveh (present-day Mosul, Iraq) and then south to Babylon (present-day Baghdad, Iraq).
+From there, it is believed that it split in two routes, one leading northwest towards China and the other east to Susa in Persia.
+This connecting road made Sardis one of the richest cities in the world at the time.
+Sardis, capital of the ancient kingdom of Lydia, was one of the most important cities of the Persian Empire and later a seat of a proconsul of the Roman Empire.
+It was also the site of one of the Seven Churches of Asia, and is mentioned in the Bible's Book of Revelations.
+Sardis was a political and military base, but it was also important as the final western stop on the Royal Road.
+The city was also known for its industrial arts, notably the manufacture and dyeing of wool and the production of carpets.

 After the founding of Constantinople as the capital of the Eastern